Monday, 10 November 2008

 Compared to the bleary eyed, commercially ravaged chunks of Calangute, Tivai waddo appears to have gone off to sleep, when the tourism bus belched by.
 It continues to be a dozing ward with a spattering of homes belonging to local fishermen and others.

 Even the narrow road which leads to Dr Roy's plot is just wide enough for one car to pass.
 The road ends near a house of tattoos which runs by the name Mike's tattoos.
+This is the point, from where the road to paradise is lost.

 Red soil dumped night after night using dumper trucks over a period of time, has now become hard-packed and has virtually replaced one large sand dune.
 The dune which has disappeared from sight, however continues to show on the development plans which can be perused through at the Calangute village panchayat office.